immutables/immutables.github.io/json.md

 #### Supported attribute types

 * Java primitives, Strings, Enums — work as built-in types
-* Nested documents - abstract value classes that are also annotated with `@GenerateMarshaler`
+* Nested documents - abstract value classes that are also annotated with `@Json.Marshaled`
 * Lists, Sets, Maps and Optional of the above types
   - Collections mapped to JSON arrays
   - Maps mapped to JSON object (keys always converted to strings)